Make sure no one goes hungry and all diets and food allergies are accounted for when you're catering for the office.

-It revolves around the consumption of high fat and protein and moderate carbohydrates.
+It revolves around the consumption of foods that are high in fat and protein and have moderate carbohydrates.
 The moniker comes from following a diet that the cavemen would’ve consumed, being unprocessed foods that can be harvested or hunted.

 Dairy is a no-go as well.
 We’ve covered dairy extensively above, but as paleo is a choice, it’s up to the individual as to where they draw the line on the exclusion of dairy.

 In a similar way to veganism, a paleo diet can leave gaps in nutrition needed for your body, particularly with the absence of dairy products.
 Calcium and vitamin D deficiencies are a strong possibility and supplements are likely a necessity for someone following a strict paleo diet.
 High consumption of saturated fats and protein can also cause issues with the heart and kidneys.

-A low FODMAP diet is based on a study from Dr Susan Shepherd and expanded on by the Monash University that details the effects of diets on people that suffer from gastrointestinal issues like irritable bowel syndrome (IBS).
+A low FODMAP diet is based on a study from Dr Susan Shepherd and expanded on by Monash University that details the effects of diets on people that suffer from gastrointestinal issues like irritable bowel syndrome (IBS).

 FODMAP is an acronym for the short chain carbohydrates and sugar alcohols that appear in foods, either naturally or as an additive.
 It stands for: